-Installed O/S Plug & pla and insta ay means that all modules are automatically detected lled, providing they support the Plug&Play functionality.
-[Other] BIOS handles the entire Plug&Play capability, default configuration [Win95] [Win98] The operating system handles part of the Plug& Play functions [WinME/2 2k] - The operating system handles a part of the Plug&Play functions Reset Configuration Data [Yes] All installations under Plug&Play are deleted and reconfiguration is triggered the next time the system boots.
+Installed O/S Plug & play means that all modules are automatically detected and installed, providing they support the Plug&Play functionality. [other] BIOS handle configuration es the entire Plug&Play capability, default [Win95] [Win98] [WinXP/20 functions ng system handles a part of the Plug& Play Reset Configuration Data [Yes] All installations under Plug&Play are deleted and reconfiguration is triggered the next time the system boots.
 The entry is then reset to [No].
 System components that do not support Plug&Play have to be entered manually.
-[No] The Plug&Play system components are initialized after the next system start.
-Floppy disk controller Enabling or disabling the floppy controller of the basic module Large Disk Access Mode [DOS] Drive letters are constructed according to Enhanced IDE compatible DOS drive access.
-[Other] The tables are not adapted.
+[No] • lay system components are initialized tt system start.
+Local Bus IDE adapter [Disabled] No local IDE adapter.
+[Primary] [Secondar ry] One IDE adapter for max. two drives.
+[Primary 8 & Secondary] Two IDE adapters for max. four drives.